-Washington state AG rejects opioids settlement, wants trial
+Washington AG rejects opioids settlement, wants trial

-OLYMPIA — Washington Attorney General Bob Ferguson on Wednesday said he has formally rejected the state’s proposed part of a $26 billion settlement with the nation’s three largest drug distribution companies and drugmaker Johnson & Johnson related to the opioid addiction and overdose crisis.
+OLYMPIA, Wash.
+(AP) — Washington Attorney General Bob Ferguson on Wednesday said he has formally rejected the state’s proposed part of a $26 billion settlement with the nation’s three largest drug distribution companies and drugmaker Johnson & Johnson related to the opioid addiction and overdose crisis.

 Under the settlement proposal, the companies that distributed opioids would pay Washington an estimated total of $527.5 million over 18 years if all of the state’s cities and counties opt in and release any current or future claims, Ferguson said in a news release Wednesday.
 But if some cities opt out, the state and participating municipalities would lose up to 50% of the payment, he said.